gmccreight/goos-runner/README.md

     * email: sniper@localhost (this may be important)
     * password: sniper

-### Debugging
+### Debugging (on Mac Yosemite)

+On the host machine, install XQuartz.

+After installation, and before starting it, enable the test extensions.
+XTEST is required by the end-to-end tests, and enabling the test extensions makes it available.

+    defaults write org.macosforge.xquartz.X11 enable_test_extensions -bool yes

-On the host machine, install and run X11, then in the host, then SSH into Vagrant and run xclock.
+in the host, then SSH into Vagrant and run xclock to see that the X11 server connection is working.

     ( cd vm; vagrant ssh -c "xclock" )

 If that works, then you can run the tests using the host's X11 server.